5 reasons content curation is difficult

 Thankfully, as the above examples illustrate, this overall content curation and optimization problem is being tackled on many fronts.

-See our AI and the Augmented Workforce primer on how a workforce and technology can effectively work on tasks together.
+See our primer; “How to keep your people from joining competitors” for more on how a workforce and technology can effectively work to improve employee retention.
 Including curation.